manKraut/tsp_genetic_algorithm/README.md

 # tsp_genetic_algorithm
-A Genetic Algorithm to solve the Travelling Salesperson Problem.
-Packed in an app and ready to be downloaded and install locally.
+A Genetic Algorithm to solve the Travelling Salesperson Problem packed in an app.

 ## Instructions for use